kexiZeroing/kexiZeroing.github.io/src/posts/link-collection.md

 AI cracks your math problem: https://www.aicracks.com

-Natural Language to SQL: https://censusgpt.com
+SQL to Natural Language and Natural Language to SQL: https://www.sqltranslate.app

-A simple chatbot starter kit for OpenAI's chat model: https://github.com/mckaywrigley/chatbot-ui
+Node.js client for the official ChatGPT API: https://github.com/transitive-bullshit/chatgpt-api

+Experimental AI assistant trained on the Astro docs: https://houston.astro.build

+A CLI that writes git commit messages for you with AI: https://github.com/Nutlope/aicommits